endvroy/linguist/README.rst

 Linguist: Getting Started
 =========================
-linguist is an LALR(1) compiler-compiler that is built upon itself
+Linguist is an LALR(1) compiler-compiler that is built upon itself

+A quick example:
 .. code-block:: python

     from linguist import LangBuilder